WKB eigenmode construction for analytic Toeplitz operators: Geometry of the WKB Ansatz

 which concludes the induction.

 {\bf Third step}

-It only remains to prove that $u$ is well-defined and holomorphic on $U$.
-Since the sequence of derivatives of $u$ at $0$ is well-controlled, the associated power series converges on some small neighbourhood $V$ of $0$.
-Then, from the knowledge of $u$ on $V$ one can build $u$ on $U$ using the geometric structure of the transport equation.
-Indeed, we recall that $0$ is a repulsive fixed point for $X$.
-In particular, letting $(\Phi_t)_{t\in \R}$ denote the flow of $-X$, there exists $T>0$ such that $\Phi_T(U)\subset V$.
-Then the transport equation on $u$ is equivalent to
+Let $U$ be a neighbourhood of $0$ such that all trajectories of $X$, starting in $U$, converge to $0$ (exponentially fast) in negative time.
+It remains to prove that $u$ is well-defined and holomorphic on $U$.
+Since the sequence of derivatives of $u$ at $0$ enjoys an analytic-type growth control, the associated power series converges on some small neighbourhood $W$ of $0$.
+Then, from the knowledge of $u$ on $W$ one can build $u$ on $U$ using the geometric structure of the transport equation.
+Indeed, by definition $0$ is the repulsive point of all trajectories of $X$ on $U$.
+Letting $(\Phi_t)_{t\in \R}$ denote the flow of $-X$, there exists $T>0$ such that $\Phi_T(U)\subset W$.
+Then the transport equation on $u$ implies the Duhamel formula

-By the analytic Picard-Lindel\"of theorem, the unique solution of this degree $1$ differential equation, where the initial data $u(\Phi_T(x))$ and the coefficients have real-analytic dependence on $\Phi_T(x)\in V$, is well-defined and real-analytic.
+By the analytic Picard-Lindel\"of theorem, the unique solution of this degree $1$ integral equation, where the initial data $u(\Phi_T(x))$ and the coefficients have real-analytic dependence on $\Phi_T(x)\in W$, is well-defined and real-analytic.
 Then $u$ is well-defined on $U$, and holomorphic since the derived equation on $\overline{\partial}u$ is $\overline{\partial}u=0$.
-This concludes the proof.